obsproject/obs-websocket/README.md

 - Javascript (browser & nodejs) : [obs-websocket-js](https://github.com/haganbmj/obs-websocket-js) by haganbmj

 I'd like to know what you're building with or for obs-websocket.
 If you do something in this fashion, feel free to drop me an email at `contact at slepin dot fr` !

-### Possible use cases
-- Remote control OBS from a phone or tablet on the same local network
-- Change your stream overlay/graphics based on the current scene (like the AGDQ overlay does)
-- Automate scene switching with a third-party program (e.g. : auto-pilot, foot pedal, ...)

 ## Compiling obs-websocket
 ### Prerequisites